ODM2/CZ-Manager/docs/source/index.rst

 a blank schema script can be found here: https://github.com/ODM2/ODM2/tree/master/src/blank_schema_scripts/postgresql

 Six instances of ODM2 Admin have been deployed and are hosted by CUAHSI.
-If you are interested in an ODM2 Admin instance hosted on the CUAHSI cloud contact leonmi@sas.upenn.edu
+If you are interested in an ODM2 Admin instance, hosted on the CUAHSI cloud, contact leonmi@sas.upenn.edu

 * http://odm2admin.cuahsi.org/LCZO/mapdata.html
 * http://odm2admin.cuahsi.org/DryCreek/mapdata.html